iwdgo/go-upon-travisci/README.md

 # Toolchain of go lang on tip on Travis CI

-Toolchain runs the last commit on the `master` branch.
+Toolchain runs the last commit on the `master` branch using standard `all.bash`
-Yaml file has the standard name of the CI.
- - Build is executed using `make.bash`
- - Test is executed using `go tool dist test`

 Toolchain runs on default architecture `amd64` on Linux, Windows and OSX.

 Status is on build.